I’m a New Zealander, married to a Scot and for 32 years I have been living in Glasgow – this lovely old, friendly

 I am married to Janet who is a retired GP.
 We met when she went to NZ for a working holiday after graduating from Glasgow University.
 We have three adult children, David (who manages the practice), Kirsty who is a primary school teacher and Jonny who is pursuing a career in counselling psychology.

 I enjoy cycling most days (visiting clients or simply to get around), reading, relaxing with friends and hillwalking in Scotland and NZ.
-I am very happy to call Scotland my adopted ‘second home’, but I love getting back to New Zealand my ‘first home’.
+I am very happy to call Scotland my adopted ‘second home’, but I love getting back to New Zealand my ‘first home’ – Covid allowing!
 I attend Cairns Church of Scotland and enjoy theology and thinking about the extent to which the religious and spiritual sphere plays a part in our lives.
 I just love feijoas, a NZ fruit with a distinctive sweet, juicy, aromatic flavour.

-I serve on a number of charity boards including The Prince and Princess of Wales Hospice, the Preshal Trust and the Endrick Trust.
-I am also a voluntary treasurer and trustee for the Glasgow Night Shelter for Destitute Asylum Seekers and visit the shelter every Tuesday evening to befriend the guests.
+I serve on a couple of charity boards – the Preshal Trust where I am chair and the Endrick Trust.
+I am also a volunteer with Safe in Scotland, formerly the Glasgow Night Shelter for Destitute Asylum Seekers.